mtang724/starter-academic/content/authors/admin/_index.md

 Mingyue Tang is a Master student in Computer Science at University of Southern Califonia, her research interests includes applied AI, data and graph mining, bio knowledge graph and network analysis.

-Currently she is working at USC/ISI Center of [Knowledge Graph](https://usc-isi-i2.github.io/home/) and doing research with Emory University Professor Carl Yang on graph generation field.
+Currently she is working at [USC/ISI](https://www.isi.edu/) [Center on Knowledge Graph](https://usc-isi-i2.github.io/home/) and doing research with Emory University Professor Carl Yang on graph generation.

 She is actively looking for 2021 Fall PhD position in applied AI areas.